 - it is the lowest power consumption Lora terminal device.

 Class B will open a receiving window at intervals based on the receiving window of class A. The following are the functions of Lora class B terminal equipment:

-- in addition to the two time slots specified in class A, such terminal equipment uses additional reception windows during downlink.
+- in addition to the two-time slots specified in class A, such terminal equipment uses additional reception windows during the downlink.